Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Introduction

 We begin with the idea of \emph{twisting} supersymmetric field theories, as introduced by Witten \cite{WittenTQFT}.
 The basic idea is that if a field theory admits an odd symmetry $Q$ such that $Q^2 = 0$, we can study the $Q$-cohomology of the algebra of observables.
 This cohomology is itself realized as the algebra of observables in a theory with a modified action functional, where we disregard $Q$-exact terms.
 The Batalin--Vilkovisky formalism lends itself to the mathematical analysis of this concept, being a description of field theory in the language of homological algebra \cite{ElliottSafronov}.

-In brief, in the BV formalism, one gives a perturbative description for a classical field theory using a cochain complex equipped with some additional structure -- a shifted symplectic pairing and a homotopy Lie structure -- encoding the theory's interactions.
-One can then twist a classical field theory with equipped with an odd square-zero symmetry $Q$ by adding $Q$ to the differential.
+In brief, in the perturbative BV formalism, one gives a description for a classical field theory using a cochain complex equipped with some additional structure -- a shifted symplectic pairing and a homotopy Lie structure -- encoding the information of the theory's action functional.
+One can then twist a classical field theory equipped with an odd square-zero symmetry $Q$ by adding $Q$ to the differential.
 In \cite{EY1} we explained how to extend this from the perturbative level (the formal neighborhood of a classical solution to the equations of motion) to the non-perturbative level (the full moduli stack of classical solutions).
-We considered theories whose fields included an algebraic gauge field -- a complex algebraic structure on a principal $G$-bundle -- in addition to other fields which are formal, for instance because they have odd degree.
+We considered theories whose fields included an algebraic gauge field -- a principal $G$-bundle on $\bb{R}^4$ that can be equipped with a complex algebraic structure upon choice of a complex structure of $\bb{R}^4$ -- in addition to other fields which are formal, for instance because they have odd degree.
 If the action of the symmetry $Q$ leaves the gauge field fixed then one can compute the twist by $Q$ as a stack by twisting the fibers over each point in the moduli stack of $G$-bundles.

 We applied these ideas using the twistor formalism for $\mc N=4$ super Yang--Mills theory.
 We will review this approach in Section \ref{twistor_section}.
-The main advantage of this perspective is that it allows us to consider a moduli space with a natural algebraic structure, even before twisting.
-The simplest non-zero twist of $\mc N=4$ super Yang--Mills theory is referred to as the ``holomorphic twist''; it is obtained by twisting by a non-trivial supercharge $Q_{\mr{hol}}$ of smallest possible rank.
+The main advantage of this perspective is that it allows us to consider a moduli space with a natural algebraic structure, although it also has a bunch of non-algebraic objects before twisting.
+The simplest non-zero twist of $\mc N=4$ super Yang--Mills theory is referred to as the ``holomorphic twist''; it is obtained by twisting by a non-trivial supercharge $Q_{\mr{hol}}$ of smallest possible rank and it removes all the non-algebraic information to yield the following:

 \begin{theorem}[{\cite[Theorem 4.2, Lemma 4.7]{EY1}}] The holomorphic twist of 4d $\mc N=4$ super Yang--Mills theory is defined on a complex algebraic surface $X$, and has the classical moduli space of solutions